jc782/jc782.github.io/_posts/2023-04-09-training-spiral.markdown

 description: Plotting a decade of running
 published: true
 ---
 I've run regularly since around 2004 and reasonably seriously since around 2011.
-Since 2012 the vast majority of my training has been recorded using GPS, and the bulk of this is sitting on Strava databases.
+Since 2012 the vast majority of my training has been recorded on GPS watches, and the bulk of this is sitting on Strava databases.
 With more than a decade of nearly daily recorded activities there is a treasure trove of data to be visualised.

 Certain metrics oft summarise periods of time, like weekly mileage.
 A [spiral plot](https://datavizcatalogue.com/methods/spiral_plot.html) is useful to show long term trends, particularly with periodic patterns.
+Therefore, the below plot shows my decade of training as a spiral plot.

 ![Training Spiral](/assets/images/trainingspiral/newplot.png){:class="img-responsive"}